lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 - Manual refresh: click “Refresh Now” in settings.
 Use “Clear Cache” to wipe local caches.
 - If the Publisher is unreachable, cached data continues to render; recent HTTP status/error are shown in the cache table.
 - When “Local Content” is enabled, sync also upserts posts into local CPTs and sideloads media.
 Shortcodes automatically link to local permalinks and use local thumbnails when available.
+- Assets fetch: if the local cache is missing archive template mapping, Consumer forces a full fetch (not 304) to pick up newer schema.

 ### Using server cron on SiteGround
 If your host disables WP‑Cron or you prefer predictable scheduling, set up a server cron: